outmoded/university/README.md

 <img src='images/logo.png' />

 Welcome to hapijs university.
-This is a community learning experiment keeping to the values established through the hueniversity distributed classroom.
+This is a community learning experiment utilizing the distributed classroom.
 The idea is simple - use GitHub as a platform for teaching people coding skills as a group, where everyone is both a student and a teacher.
 The goal is to learn how to operate such a distributed classroom and then apply that pattern to other topics by other people.

 Lead Maintainer - [Jon Swenson](https://github.com/zoe-1)